jlledom/lwip-hurd/README.md

 ## 1. Features to be implemented

 1. IPv6 support
-2. IPv6-IPv4 cross-binding
-3. Implement --peer option
+2. Implement --peer option
-4. Implement other interfaces' operations
+3. Implement other interfaces' operations

 ## 2. Known bugs